BrAmaral/Purple-Team-Resources/Tools References.md

 [Flare-VM](https://github.com/mandiant/flare-vm) - A collection of software installations scripts for Windows systems that allows you to easily setup and maintain a reverse engineering environment on a VM.
 Made by Mandiant \
 [Commando-VM](https://github.com/mandiant/commando-vm) - Complete Mandiant Offensive VM (Commando VM), a fully customizable Windows-based pentesting virtual machine distribution.

-## Malware Removal Tools
+## Standalone Malware Removal Tools
-[Sophos Scan & Clean](https://www.sophos.com/en-us/free-tools/virus-removal-tool) - "Sophos Scan & Clean is a free, no-install, second-opinion virus removal scanner designed to rescue computers that have become infected with advanced zero-day malware, spyware, Trojans, rootkits, and other threats capable of evading real-time protection from up-to-date antivirus software." \
+[Sophos Scan & Clean](https://www.sophos.com/en-us/free-tools/virus-removal-tool) - "Sophos Scan & Clean is a free, no-install, second-opinion virus removal scanner designed to rescue computers that have become infected with advanced zero-day malware, spyware, Trojans, rootkits, and other threats capable of evading real-time protection from up-to-date antivirus software.".
+No installation required \
 [Sophos HitmanPro](https://www.sophos.com/en-us/free-tools/hitmanpro) - "Our malware removal tool for Windows scans your entire computer for any issues.
-If anything is found, you’ll have a free 30-day license to remove the threat" \
+If anything is found, you’ll have a free 30-day license to remove the threat".
+No installation required \
-[Norton Power Eraser](https://support.norton.com/sp/static/external/tools/npe.html) - "Eliminates deeply embedded and difficult-to-detect crimeware that traditional virus scanning doesn’t always detect." \
+[Norton Power Eraser](https://support.norton.com/sp/static/external/tools/npe.html) - "Eliminates deeply embedded and difficult-to-detect crimeware that traditional virus scanning doesn’t always detect.".
+No installation required \
-[Kaspersky Virus Removal Tool](https://usa.kaspersky.com/downloads/free-virus-removal-tool) - "Helps remove malware from your PC if it’s been infected." \
+[Kaspersky Virus Removal Tool](https://usa.kaspersky.com/downloads/free-virus-removal-tool) - "Helps remove malware from your PC if it’s been infected.".
+No installation required \
 [Microsoft Software Removal Tool](https://www.microsoft.com/en-us/download/details.aspx?id=9905) - "Windows Malicious Software Removal Tool (MSRT) helps keep Windows computers free from prevalent malware.
-MSRT finds and removes threats and reverses the changes made by these threats." \
+MSRT finds and removes threats and reverses the changes made by these threats.".
+No installation required \
-[Malwarebytes AdwCleaner](https://www.malwarebytes.com/adwcleaner) - "The world’s most popular adware cleaner finds and removes unwanted programs and junkware so your online experience stays optimal and hassle-free." \
+[Malwarebytes AdwCleaner](https://www.malwarebytes.com/adwcleaner) - "The world’s most popular adware cleaner finds and removes unwanted programs and junkware so your online experience stays optimal and hassle-free.".
+No installation required \
-[Trend Micro HouseCall](https://www.trendmicro.com/en_us/forHome/products/housecall.html) - "...A free scanner that detects and cleans viruses, worms, malware, spyware, and other malicious threats that can harm computers and laptops." \
+[Trend Micro HouseCall](https://www.trendmicro.com/en_us/forHome/products/housecall.html) - "...A free scanner that detects and cleans viruses, worms, malware, spyware, and other malicious threats that can harm computers and laptops.".
+No installation required \
-[Kaspersky TDSS Killer](https://usa.kaspersky.com/content/custom/global/tdsskiller/tdsskiller.html) - This is a standalone rootkit remover tool. \
-[Dr.Web Cureit!](https://free.drweb.com/download+cureit+free/?lng=en) - A malware removal tool by Dr.Web
+[Dr.Web Cureit!](https://free.drweb.com/download+cureit+free/?lng=en) - A malware removal tool by "Dr.Web".
+No installation required

+## Ransomware Protection Tools
+[Kaspersky Anti-Ransomware Tool](https://www.kaspersky.com/anti-ransomware-tool) - This is an anti-ransomware tool made by kaspersky that can run along with any anti-virus solution.
+In order to work it must be installed on the system.

 ## Rescue Disks
 [Trend Micro Rescue Disk](https://www.trendmicro.com/en_us/forHome/products/free-tools/rescue-disk.html) - "Trend Micro Rescue Disk allows you to use a CD, DVD, or USB drive to examine your computer without launching Microsoft Windows.
 It finds and removes persistent or difficult-to-clean security threats that can lurk deep within your operating system." \